Haiti Week in DC 2017

 Changing the Narrative: A Celebration of the Western Hemisphere’s First Black Republic

 Last month, hundreds gathered in Washington to participate in the inaugural Haiti Week in DC and take a new approach to the Haiti narrative.
 In collaboration with the renowned establishment, Busboys and Poets, the Embassy of Haiti hosted this initiative to honor Haiti’s inspirational history and vibrant culture by offering a full-week of programming ranging from thought-provoking discussions to fun and interactive events.
-Under the leadership of Ambassador Paul Altidor, the week-long celebration was particularly designed to help shift the negative narrative often associated with the island.
+The week-long celebration was particularly designed to help shift the negative narrative often associated with the island.

 The early inspiration for Haiti Week in DC arose when the founder and proprietor of Busboys and Poets, Andy Shallal, attended a dinner held at the Embassy in honor of Haitian filmmaker Raoul Peck’s Oscar nomination for the documentary film “I Am Not Your Negro.”
 However, it could be said that the link between Haiti and Busboys and Poets predates 2017.
 The restaurant chain, which also serves as a bookstore, lounge and theater, takes its name from the great African American poet and prominent figure of the Harlem Renaissance, Langston Hughes, who worked as a busboy at a Washington, D.C. hotel when he was still a fledgling poet.
 At the twilight of the Harlem Renaissance, Hughes traveled to Haiti in 1931 for three months, and he befriended the great Haitian poet and novelist Jacques Roumain.
 Following Roumain’s death in 1944, Hughes penned a memorial elegy in his honor, “A Poem for Jacques Roumain.”
 He also collaborated with Mercer Cook of Howard University to complete the first English translation of Roumain’s classic novel Gouverneurs de la Rosée (Masters of the Dew) – arguably the most celebrated chef d’oeuvre of Haitian literature.
 Eighty-six years after Hughes’ visit to Haiti, the bygone connection between the busboy-turned-poet and Haiti was befittingly revived by the Embassy of Haiti and Busboys and Poets with the initiation of Haiti Week in DC.